sci-visus/OpenVisus/Docker/anaconda/README.md

 # //////////////////////////////////////////////////////////////////////
 # OpenVisus Docker containers based on continuumio/miniconda3 for
 # building/testing and installing OpenVisus, XIDX, and webviewer.
-#
+# (run everything from your root OpenVisus code directory)

 =======
 BUILDER
 =======

-First, build and run the docker `builder` container (from code/OpenVisus):
+Build and run the docker `builder` container (first run will build and install OpenVisus and XIDX):
 ```
 docker build -t visus_anaconda_builder -f Docker/anaconda/builder/Dockerfile .
-docker start -it visus_anaconda_builder
+docker run -it visus_anaconda_builder
 ```

-Once inside the running container, update, rebuild, and install the projects:
+Once inside the running container, you can update, rebuild, and re-install the projects:
 ```
 cd /root/code/OpenVisus/build
 git pull